Are You a Candidate for LASIK?

 LASIK Eye Surgery

 Laser eye surgery can be performed on people with moderate refractive errors and normal vision.
-LASIK is painless and only takes about 15 minutes per eye.
+The procedure is painless during LASIK eye surgery and it only takes about 15 minutes per eye.
 You will notice a difference in your vision immediately following the procedure.
 Your vision can usually improve over time and stabilize.

 Laser refractive surgery can be performed in many ways.
 LASIK, the most well-known and commonly used type of laser refractive surgery is by far the most popular.
 This article will include the use of “LASIK” for all kinds of laser eye surgery.
 Many people have never had to see an eye surgeon or LASIK.
 Talking to a trusted eye doctor is a good place to start when looking for an eye surgeon.
 Ask family and friends who’ve had success with LASIK.